HaakonWiland/Notes/Networking/Network Basics.md

 - **Store and forward Transmission:** The whole packet data is first being sent to the packet switch, before being forwarded to the destination.

-- **Packet switching:** Resources used for transmission is used on demand, and are not reserved.
+**Packet switching:** Resources used for transmission is used on demand, and are not reserved.
 This means communication have to wait in queue for access to a communication link.
 ![[Pasted image 20250110114436.png]]
+- Usually cannot guarantee a certain amount of end to end bandwidth

-- **Circuit switching:** Resources used for transmission are reserved for the duration of the communication session.
+**Circuit switching:** Resources used for transmission are reserved for the duration of the communication session.
 ![[Pasted image 20250110114325.png]]
+- Can guarantee a certain amount of end to end bandwidth
+- Delay variation is also usually lower in circuit switching, than in packet switching.

 ### Network performance: